microsoft/ApplicationInsights-dotnet/docs/ExtendingHeartbeatProperties.md

 your override of this value may adversely affect the consumer's ApplicationInsights.config configuration in doing so.

-You can also set values into the `ExcludedDefaultProperties` list if you find it pertinent to do so.
-Setting values into the `ExcludedDefaultProperties` is fine, as your module may provide more detailed information about one of the many SDK-supplied default fields, and in these cases it is better  to remove the redundancy.
+You can also set values into the `ExcludedHeartbeatProperties` list if you find it pertinent to do so.
+Setting values into the `ExcludedHeartbeatProperties` is fine, as your module may provide more detailed information about one of the many SDK-supplied default fields, and in these cases it is better  to remove the redundancy.

 ## A Working Example of Extending Properties ##